musman88/AFP-CKSAAP/README.md

 **path/iFeature-master>python iFeature.py --file xyz/test-protein.txt --type CKSAAP --out xyz/test-protein-features.txt**

 The CKSAAP feature encoding calculates the frequency of amino acid pairs separated by any k residues.
 The default value of k is 5.
-To change the the value of k a file named "placeholder.py" has been uploaded.
-The value of k can be replaced by an integer.
+To change the the value of k open "CKSAAP.py" and replace gap="5" in line no 20 to any other integer > 0.
+A file named "placeholder.txt" has been uploaded with the aforementioned modification in line 20 of "CKSAAP.py".
 The features used in this paper were extracted by selecting the value of k=8.

 A sample feature file has been uploaded named "Sample_Features.csv"